wkai343/SiFli-SDK/docs/source/en/app_note/common_project.md

 ![](../../assets/an_28_ptab_header.png)
 ## 4. Modifying Existing Projects

-Follow these steps to convert an existing project into a universal project supporting compilation for any board:
+Follow these steps to convert an existing project into a common project supporting compilation for any board:

 1. Create the board folder, extract board-related configurations from the original project's `.config`, write them into `board.conf` (skip this step if the board already exists), and copy the `_ptab.json_` file from the original project to the newly created board folder.
 2. Create the application project folder, extract common configurations from the original project's `.config`, write them into the root `proj.conf` of the application project, and place board-specific configurations in the corresponding board directory under the application.